 Office of Equity and Inclusion – Promotes and coordinates inclusive excellence and equity, and manages Title IX efforts as well as other civil rights issues, including discrimination, harassment, hate, and bias.
 Responsible for ensuring UMBC’s compliance with state and federal training requirements by assigning student and faculty/staff training.

 Parking – Issues permits, manages parking and enforces parking rules and regulations.
-Typical parking information for adjunct faculty can be found in this Spring 2021 flyer.
-PLEASE NOTE: This flyer will be updated for Fall 2021 soon.
+Parking information for adjunct faculty can be found in this Spring 2022 flyer.

 Campus Map – Resources including parking, accessibility, all-gender restroom and smoking area maps